Logical fermions for fault-tolerant quantum simulation: Background

 \end{enumerate}

 In this process, each MFQC in the family is expressible as a sequence of elementary operations on a collection of Majorana fermions.
 The elementary operations include preparations, measurements, and quantum coherent operations.
 Here, as is common, we restrict our attention to circuits in which each elementary operation acts on only a constant number of operands.
-If the set of elementary operations can be used to approximate any transformation on the Majorana fermions arbitrarily well by a sufficiently long circuit, then the set of operations is said to comprise a universal gate set.
+Generally, to ensure that elementary Majorana operations can be generated by local Hamiltonians, they are restricted to act on only even numbers of Majorana fermions, which ensures global fermionic parity preservation.
+However, we will only consider elementary operations that act on two or four Majorana fermions at a time.
+If the set of elementary operations can be used to approximate any parity-preserving transformation on the Majorana fermions arbitrarily well by a sufficiently long circuit, then the set of operations is said to comprise a universal gate set.
 (We use the term ``gate set'' even when the set contains not just coherent gates but also preparation and measurement operations.)

-In their landmark paper defining the standard MFQC model \cite{Bravyi:2000a}, Bravyi and Kitaev presented several universal gate sets.
-Li later presented a variant of one of these that is comprised mostly of preparation and measurement operations \cite{Li:2018a}.
-Li's universal gate set consists of the following operations, for a collection of Majorana fermions indexed by the variables $p$, $q$, $r$, and $s$ :